This Policy sets out the following:

 The personal information we may collect include your name, position, corporate e-mail address, direct dial and mobile phone number.

-If you attend one of our events, we may take photographs or films of you for promotional purposes.
-These images may be shared with other SSF UK members and prospective members.
+If you attend one of our events, we may take photographs or films of you for promotional purposes or live record a virtual session for member replay purposes.
+These images and audios may be shared with other SSF UK members and prospective members.
 They may also be published in SSF UK’s social media accounts.
-If you do not wish to be filmed, please tell our cameraman on the day.
+If you do not wish to be filmed, please tell our cameraman on the day, or switch off your camera in the virtual meeting.

 How we use your information